 The IATA airport code for Bangkok Airport is BKK.
 This will appear on your ticket.

-The average temperature of Bangkok in October is 29°C.
+The average temperature of Bangkok in November is 28°C.

 Airlines that fly to Bangkok include Flybe, KLM, British Airways, bmi, Virgin Atlantic, Qantas, Singapore Airlines - and you can book them all at discounted prices with us.